GeoscienceAustralia/ga-aem/matlab/README.md

 - [ga-aem-install-dir]/matlab/bin/libgatdaem1d.so is the time-domain Linux shared library
 - [ga-aem-install-dir]/matlab/bin/gatdaem1d.mexw64 is the time-domain 64-Bit Windows shared library (it is a dll that MATLAB can call)
 - [ga-aem-install-dir]/matlab/gatdaem1d_functions contains the wrapper functions MATLAB scripts .m
-- [ga-aem-install-dir]/matlab/rjmcmctdem_functions contains the wrapper functions MATLAB scripts .m for handling Monte-Carlo invesrion outputs
+- [ga-aem-install-dir]/matlab/rjmcmctdem_functions contains the wrapper functions MATLAB scripts .m for handling Monte-Carlo inversion outputs
 - [ga-aem-install-dir]/matlab/examples contains examples of how to use the gatdaem1d module

 # Notes